 - The submission of an updated acoustic report to be provided prior to issuing a Building Permit, modifying the recommendation for a 1.8-metre-high fence to be provided in the front setback area.
-This include removing the requirement for fence of Colourbond construction and ensure the fence is provided in a high quality material with suitable sightline truncations provided.
+This include removing the requirement for fence of Colourbond construction and ensuring the wall is provided to the dimensions shown in the approved plans, which have been confirmed with the applicant's acoustic consultant to provide a suitable design and acoustic outcome.
 The updated acoustic report would also allow for assessment of mechanical and plant equipment selected through the detailed design of the development. - The operation of the venue in accordance with the approved Management Plan and Noise Management Plan which include noise management measures.